Things to do this weekend or today!

 Visit Gillman Barracks

-Taking roost in former colonial barracks, the art hub’s cluster of galleries always have cool contemporary art show going on (head here to get the lowdown on each gallery).
-After spending an afternoon gazing at the intriguing artworks here is a treat, retreat to one of their hip restaurants for a hearty dinner.
+Taking roost in former colonial barracks, this art hub’s cluster of galleries always has cool contemporary shows going on.
+After spending an afternoon gazing at the intriguing artworks here, retreat to one of the hip neighbourhood restaurants for a hearty dinner.
 We like The Naked Finn for beautifully grilled seafood and bespoke cocktails.

 9 Lock Road.
-For more info, email firstname.lastname@example.org.
+For more info head to the Gillman Barracks website.

 Watch a local gig